 We will use your personal data to prevent fraud and money laundering – e.g. the information provided to fraud prevention agencies may be used when checking applications for credit, credit-related or other facilities or for managing these accounts; for recovering debt; for checking insurance proposals or claims; and for checking details of job applicants or employees.
 Other organisations may also use your information for these purposes.

 We will use your personal data to carry out credit reference agency searches, and develop credit scoring profiles, where it is appropriate to do so.
-For business lending applications we will extract data from your accounting platform for the purpose of processing your application, and ongoing monitoring.
+For business lending applications we will extract data from your accounting platform and bank account for the purpose of processing your application and ongoing monitoring.
 This may involve sharing your information with third parties, however we will only do this where we have obtained your explicit consent.

 We will use your personal data to communicate with you about your account and provide service-related updates and notifications.
 Where possible we will communicate with you via the app, however there may be times where regulation requires us to contact you in a specific way.